 Q. Do you ship internationally (outside of the U.S.)?

-Yes, just enter your full mailing address when checking out from our online shop and choose your destination country.
+A. Yes, just enter your full mailing address when checking out from our online shop and choose your destination country.
 Anything outside the U.S. typically takes 6-10 days for priority mail (after processing time).
 However, times may be delayed during the pandemic.

 Q. Do you accept returns?

-Currently we do not accept any returns, even for unopened products.
+A. Currently we do not accept any returns, even for unopened products.
 All sales are final.
 But if there’s a major problem with your purchase, we’re committed to make it right.
 In that case, please Contact Us.

 Q. Are your products available for sale in stores?
+Can I pick up my order in person?

 Q. How do I access the course(s) I purchased?